-Middle School (Years 7-10) Senior School (Years 11-13) Are unable to come to school or have an appointment Parents/caregivers need to ac absence, late arrival, or early The best way for them to not App or the Marsden Portal.
+Middle School (Years 7-10) Senior School (Years 11-13) Are unable to come to school or have an appointment Parents/caregivers need to ac absence, late arrival, or early departure by 8.25am.
+The best way for them to not App or the Marsden Portal.
 A absences@marsden.school.n lternatively, they can email Are late to school Sign in on the tablet at Recep tion.
-Are ill whilst at school Go to Main Reception Go to Wellbeing Hub Are planning to be away from school for an extended period of one week or more Parents/caregivers need to se Principal to ensure continuity of the potential impact on ac Requests for extended leave Principal's EA. of learning and management ademic progress.
-Lose something Ask at Reception and check t stairs to the Waihanga. he lost property area by the Want to see one of the school counsellors Email Ms Amelia Volkerling (a school.nz) or Ms Sarah Richar school.nz) melia.volkerling@marsden. ds (sarah.richards@marsden.
-Have changed address or your parents'/caregivers' contact details have changed Parents/caregivers can mana Marsden Portal using the Qui Information' 9 Want to play sport Complete online sports regis sports website www.marsde Director of Sport & Active Red Want to be involved in the performing arts Sign up through the Performi to Assembly notices and read Director of Performing Arts, N d the Daily Messages.
+Are ill whilst at school Go to Main Reception Go to Wellbeing Hub Are planning to be away from school for an extended period of one week or more Parents/caregivers need to se Principal to ensure continuity of the potential impact on ac of learning and management Requests for extended leave Principal's EA. are to be sent to the Lose something Ask at Reception and check to stairs to the Waihanga. he lost property area by the Want to see one of the school counsellors Email Ms Amelia Volkerling (a school.nz) or Ms Sarah Richar school.nz) melia.volkerling@marsden. ds (sarah.richards@marsden.
+Have changed address or your parents'/caregivers' contact details have changed Parents/caregivers can mana, Marsden Portal using the Qu Information' Want to play sport Complete online sports regis sports website www.marsde Director of Sport & Active Red Want to be involved in the performing arts Sign up through the Performi to Assembly notices and read Director of Performing Arts, N d the Daily Messages.
 See